SuperXclusivo: 2000–2013: Longtime run on WAPA-TV

 Santarrosa joined WAPA-TV where he took La Comay to her new gossip program, creating SuperXclusivo, accompanied by Cuban actor/comedian Héctor Travieso as co-host and journalist Leo Fernández III as field reporter, who would later leave the show.
 During the 13 years that SuperXclusivo aired, it was the most watched television show in Puerto Rico, according to local ratings.

 In the original show's later years, many politicians and high-profile figures attended the show for interviews, including governors Aníbal Acevedo Vilá, Luis Fortuño and Alejandro García Padilla during each of their incumbencies.

-In its final years in WAPA-TV, the show closely followed the investigation and accusations in the murder of Lorenzo González Cacho, an 8-year-old boy murdered on March 9, 2010.
+In its final years in WAPA-TV, the show closely followed the investigation and accusations in the March 9, 2010 murder of 8-year-old Lorenzo González Cacho.
 SuperXclusivo conducted their own investigations throughout the murder's course and came to conclusions that exposed irregularities in the investigations, which differed from official evidence and investigations presented in court.
 Among those, was the crime scene, which was not secured and was cleaned after investigators recorded their findings, before forensics could thoroughly analyze it.

-2014–2015: Rumors of return
+2014–2015: Rumors of return on TV

 Long after Santarrosa's resignation from WAPA-TV in 2013, several rumors arose on multiple occasions about a possible return of La Comay to television.
 Most rumors indicated that she would make her comeback on Mega TV; other rumors claimed that her return would be on Univision Puerto Rico.
 In November 2014, Héctor Travieso publicly said that La Comay would return in 2015 with Santarrosa and him at the helm, though it was never specified which network or platform the return would take place.
 In an article published in February 2015, rumors of the return of La Comay again surfaced of a comeback on Mega TV.